CarlosNZ/fig-tree-evaluator/README.md

 `children` array: `[key1, value1, key2, value2, ...]`

-This is one of the few operators where the `children` array might actually be simpler to define than the `properties` property, depending on how deep the array elements are themselves operator nodes.
+This is one of the few cases where the `children` array might actually be simpler to define than the `properties` property, depending on how deep the array elements are themselves operator nodes.

 e.g.
 ```js